What is Misophonia?

 To date the word ‘misophonia’ is yet to be included in the Oxford dictionary.
 For a brief history of misophonia, what causes it and what is means, click here:

 Did Darwin, Kafka and Proust suffer from Misophonia?

 Darwin was said to find it extremely difficult to filter out noise when he was working as did Kafka.

 Proust once said: “I need solitude for my writing; not “like a hermit” – that wouldn’t be enough – but like a dead man.”

 There’s evidence to suggest that a number of prominent, historical figures may have suffered from the condition.
 One of the greatest tasks ahead is to try to work out how sufferers can work alongside misophonia and lead full and fulfilling lives that harness the positive aspects of the condition.

 View the latest from the blog

-This is the #10 edition of our new My Misophonia Story series.
-This week features Alexandra (27) from the US.
+This is the #15 edition of our My Misophonia Story series.
+This week features Monique (17) from Belize.
 Each week we'll feature a new reader story, so if you'd like to share yours, please drop us a line.
-Alexandra, take it away...
+Monique, take it away...
 Where are you from?
-I’m...
+I'm from Belize....

 A Large-Scale Study of Misophonia Romke Rouw, Mercede Erfanian Summary: “A large online study extensively surveyed personal, developmental, and clinical characteristics of over 300 misophonics.”
 Findings: “Most participants indicated that their symptoms started in...

 As humans we relate more easily to things we experience firsthand.
 Like the pain of stubbed toe… Everyone knows the feeling, that sharp, throbbing pain.
 When we see it happening to others we almost feel a physical jolt in our own bodies.
 We know exactly how that...